-Postgraduate Diploma in Applied Management (Business Information Systems) or (Business Management) Level 8 | 1 year
+Postgraduate Diploma in Applied Management (Business Information Systems) or (Business Management)

-Master of Applied Management (Business Information Systems) or (Business Management)

-Level 9 | 18 months
+Master of Applied Management (Business Information Systems) or (Business Management) Level 9 | 18 months

 All have a start date of February, April, July or October.
-And, all of our postgraduate programmes offered from our Auckland Campus are also available online to offshore students.
+Some postgraduate programmes offered from our Auckland Campus are also available online to offshore students.